Day 10 : Three cols in one day

 We were going in this direction

 The descent went over a pretty busy road.
 When I stopped at an intersection to wait for Bram, a cyclist approached me.
 He was looking for the way up the mountain.
 I managed to help him with the map I carried.
 Another time a car stopped, and the people asked if we knew where the nearest DIY store was.
 Of course we would know, being two cyclists with luggage eating in a park.

 The descent stopped in Briancon.
 It was packed with cars, but we could quickly ride through by bike.
 The road went slightly uphill for about 10 kilometers.
 We got some more food, and around 19:00 started the last climb of the day, it was the col du Lautaret.
 The 100 cols tour went all the way up the Lautaret and then at the top would take a turn to the start of the Col du Galibier.
 We wanted to have a day off near the Alpe d'Huez, which meant we would instead go directly downhill after the Lautaret and would later climb back up again to climb the Galibier.
 It wasn't very steep so we could cycle at about 12 km/h.

 Just before reaching the top we suddenly had a very nice view.
 The moon was hanging above the mountains while the sun was setting.
 We admired the view for a while and I took some photos.

 The moon during the sunset

-A white van stopped an a French man came out.
-He spoke some English and Bram had a conversation with him.
-He explained he passed by there about 150 times a year and stopped every time to enjoy the view.
+A white van stopped, and a French man came out.
+He spoke some English with Bram.
+He explained that he passed by there about 150 times a year and stopped every time to enjoy the view.
 We told him we wanted to go to Bourg d'Oisans tonight.
 It turned out that's where the man lived.
-He said it would be dangerous to descent in the dark as there were many tunnels.
+He said it would be dangerous to descend in the dark as there were many tunnels.
 It also wasn't all downhill, there would be some climbs as well.
-He said there was another campsite in the nearby village La Grave.
+He said there was another campsite in the nearby village of La Grave.
 We continued climbing and took a picture at the top of the Lautaret.